pikapuche/pikapuche/README.md

 - 👋 Hello everyone, I'm Quentin.
-- 🖥️ I am a student in Video Game Programming at the Gaming Campus in Paris, specializing in the G-TECH program.
+- 🖥️ I am a student in Game Development at Gaming Campus in Paris, specializing in the G-TECH program.
 - 🎸 I am also passionate about music, specifically guitar and singing (French Variety, Rock).
 - 🔎 I am looking for a 2-month internship from May 5 2025, to September 2025.
 - 📩 You can contact me by email at this address :